Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Hours: 12:00–13:30, 19:30–21:00 (closed Tue/Wed)

 Franck Putelat has two Michelin stars and won the Bocuse d'Or in 2018.
-His restaurant is in a five-star hotel with a one-hectare vegetable garden.
+His restaurant sits in a five-star hotel with a one-hectare vegetable garden that supplies the kitchen.
 This is not casual dining.
 But if you want to see what happens when Languedoc ingredients meet serious technique, this is the place.
 His "cassoulet" uses wood pigeon instead of duck.
 His bouillabaisse comes with foie gras.
-It's expensive, it's theatrical, and it's absolutely worth it for a special occasion.
+It is expensive, it is theatrical, and it is absolutely worth it for a special occasion—though I should note that after a meal here, going back to casual cassoulet the next day feels slightly like listening to a garage band after a symphony.
+The garden tours are available by appointment and worth requesting.

 Le Barbacane